tldr-pages/tldr/pages/common/gcloud-init.md

 > This command launches an interactive workflow to setup gcloud or reinitialize configurations.
 > More information: <https://cloud.google.com/sdk/gcloud/reference/init>.

-- Launch a Getting Started Workflow:
+- Launch a "Getting Started" workflow:

 `gcloud init`